virtualscienceforum/virtualscienceforum/moderatorguide.md

 * initiate the post-talk question/answer period
 * stop highlighting speaker's screen-share

 NB: a virtual conference cannot have applause after the seminar ends!
-However, Zoom does have a clapping hands image that audience members may put up next to their name in the participants list.
+However, you may invite the audience to use for example the Zoom "applaud" emote.

 ### Question guidelines